What’s it for? The official calling of a witness to court issued by the prosecution or the defence of a court case.

 The ‘Witness Charter’ explains how you can expect to be treated if you are asked to give evidence in a criminal court.
 You can read the ‘Witness Charter’ on GOV.UK.

 Need more information on serving a witness summons?
-Contact us.
+Contact us via our website.

 Please note: The above is not meant to constitute legal advice.
 The law changes regularly and as such we recommend speaking to a legal professional for clarification.